Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 The South Island Piopio was last seen in the wild in 1947 at Lake Hauroko.
-Many years passed when no one saw the bird before they declared it extinct in 1963.
+Many years passed when no one saw the bird before declaring it extinct in 1963.
 The last North Island Piopio was last seen in 1949 at The Aurora, Wanganui.

-Sixty million years ago, there was a group of birds called the Huia that flew to New Zealand.
+Another bird that lived with the dinosaurs was a group of birds called the huia that flew to New Zealand.
 They remained there, feeding off the land, until 1907.

-They were unique because the males and females were so different from each other; their differentiation between genders was more striking than in any other species of bird.
+They were unique because the males and females were so different; their differentiation between genders was more striking than in any other bird species.
 The males and females had completely different beaks.
 Because of this, for a while, scientists thought they were two different species until they realized that they always fed in pairs.
-The male (who had a strong, short beak) would break up rotting tree trunks to find huhu bugs or other insects, and the female's curved long beak would reach into unreachable spots to grab the insects.
+The male (who had a strong, short beak) would break up rotting tree trunks to find huhu bugs or other insects, and the female's curved long beak would reach unreachable spots to grab the insects.

-The extinction of these birds was preventable, yet we, as humans, drove them to their extinction by hunting them and using their tail feathers in hats.
+The extinction of these birds was preventable, yet humans drove them to their extinction by hunting them and using their tail feathers in hats.
 In the nineteen-hundreds, people were ignorant about what their actions would cause.
-In this case, when the huia became extinct, so did another creature, the louse Rallicola extinctus.
-This louse lived within the feathers of Huia.
+When the huia became extinct, so did another creature, the louse Rallicola extinctus.
+This louse lived within the feathers of huia.
 They have never been found anywhere else.

-Although we do not have any living huias left, we do have many preserved in museums.
-One other cause for the birds' extinction was that Walter Buller, an ornithologist, killed 646 Huias for his museum collection.
-Buller soon realized his error, became an advocate for the preservation of land, and helped turn Kapiti Island into a sanctuary for endangered birds.
+Although we do not have any living huias left, we have many preserved in museums.
+Another cause for the birds' extinction was that Walter Buller, an ornithologist, killed 646 Huias for his museum collection.
+Buller soon realized his error, became an advocate for land preservation and helped turn Kapiti Island into a sanctuary for endangered birds.
 He did attempt to revive the Huia population, but he was unsuccessful.

 The laughing owl was first spotted in the mid-1800s.
-It gained popularity because of its unique vocal patterns: It has a vibrating shriek that sounded similar to a maniacal laugh.
-Those who heard it would tell stories of how they initially thought it was a madman laughing, until they looked around and only saw the owl.
+It gained popularity because of its unique vocal patterns: It has a vibrating shriek that sounds similar to a maniacal laugh.
+Those who heard it would tell stories of how they initially thought a madman was laughing until they looked around and only saw the owl.

-Laughing owls were declared extinct in 1914, but there have been alleged sightings of the owl since.
-Since the laughing owl would nest on the bare ground, it was not protected from many predators that moved into their area.
+Laughing owls were declared extinct in 1914, but there have been alleged owl sightings since.
+Since the laughing owl would nest on the bare ground, predators easily captured it.
 Their extinction was most likely due to predation by natural predators such as cats.

-Preventing the extinction of animals is an important responsibility we humans have.
+Preventing the extinction of animals is an important responsibility.
 We need to take care of our world, regardless of our religious or political views.
-Although we may not have individual influence over the rainforest, we can do things to protect the nature around us and protect the areas where we take our resources from.
+Although we may not have individual influence over the rainforest, we can do things to protect nature and our resources.
 By following the saying "reduce, reuse, recycle," we help stop the destruction of the earth.

 Reduce: Keep in mind what things you use that you don't have to.
-For instance, is it important to drink bottled water?
-Won't filtered tap water do?
-There are many other ways we can reduce what we use, such as turning off lights when we leave the room.
+For instance, is it essential to drink bottled water?
+Will filtered tap water do?
+There are many other ways to reduce what we use, such as turning off lights when we leave the room.

 Reuse: We should also choose items that can be reused, like wiping your hands on a towel rather than using paper towels each time you wash your hands.